 - Avoiding Stiffness

 If you sleep on your stomach, beware that it is widely considered the unhealthiest sleep position and the most harmful to your spine, back, and neck due to the awkward angle of your body.
-This position may prompt tossing and turning due to neck and back pain that calls for frequent readjustments of your body.
+This position may prompt tossing and turn due to neck and back pain that calls for frequent readjustments of your body.

 SOLUTIONS FOR EXCESSIVE MOVEMENT DURING SLEEP